Skyscanner/cfripper/README.md

  - IAMRolesOverprivilegedRule: Role 'rootRole' contains an insecure permission '*' in policy 'root' Monitored issues found:
  - PartialWildcardPrincipalRule: rootRole contains an unknown principal: 123456789012
- - PartialWildcardPrincipalRule: rootRole should not allow wildcard in principals or account-wide principals (principal: 'arn:aws:iam::123456789012:root')
+ - PartialWildcardPrincipalRule: rootRole should not allow wildcard, account-wide or root in resource-id like 'arn:aws:iam::12345:root' at 'arn:aws:iam::123456789012:root'
 ```

 ### Using json format and output-folder argument